 In no time the regulars are at the back door, which I leave unlocked from then on.
 No one else is at home.
-Soon we’re all stoned.
+Soon we are all stoned.
 Ten is ditching hour at Gables High.
 Everyone stays until the regular release bell rings.
 John says the people from The Program came by the house, trying to find Jace.
 Dave says they were also at school, asking questions.
 It seems they have special police powers to do as they please.
 I tell Jace to call his folks and get them to call the dogs off.
-He isn’t ready to confront them.
+He is not ready to confront them.
 The music is loud and Robby keeps the joints going around.
-A couple of guys show up I hadn’t seen before.
+A couple of guys show up I have not seen before.
 Robby goes off and comes back with fifty bucks.

 “The price of Colombian Gold just went up,” he announces.

 With the party over, I wake up on Sunday and want to go on a bike ride.
-I call Scott and Stu and suggest they ride to Lydia’s, where I’ll meet them.
+I call Scott and Stu and suggest they ride to Lydia’s, where I will meet them.
 We can plead with her parents to let her go with us in a group.
 I get there first.
 Through the window, I tell her our plan.
-She’s skeptical but says we all should go to the front door and make our case.
+She’s skeptical but says we should all go to the front door and make our case.

-Scott and Stu show up with Mike in tow; he’s been at the Watt’s all weekend.
+Scott and Stu show up with Mike in tow; he has been at the Watt’s all weekend.
 We go to the front and ring the bell.
 Lydia’s mom comes to the door.
 We make our strongest case, saying that we all miss Lydia and want her to ride with us to Coach Earl’s.
 We politely ask if she can go.
-When Lydia’s mom sees Scott, I think it’s over, but he puts on his most respectful, parent-pleasing expression.
+When Lydia’s mom sees Scott, I think it is over, but he puts on his most respectful, parent-pleasing expression.
 She softens and discusses it with Lydia and her husband.
 Lydia bounces out the door.
-She’s out of the doghouse.
-We all bike to Coach Earl’s; he has restocked his soda supply, so it’s a perfect break.
+She is out of the doghouse.
+We all bike to Coach Earl’s; he has restocked his soda supply, so it is a perfect break.
 He looks at me quizzically.
 We have one of his ‘little’ talks.
-I hadn’t started swimming again, so he asks about my medical progress.
+I have not started swimming again, so he asks about my medical progress.